 Let’s look at a concrete example of how autonomous testing is impacting the role of testing.

-- Low code: We built a system that only requires the user to have a basic understanding of how requirements need to translate into user stories, eliminating the need to write hundreds of lines of code a day to test and instead interacting with the intelligent system, telling the machine what to do and letting it do the hard work.
+- Low code: Our system only requires the user to have a basic understanding of how requirements need to translate into user stories, eliminating the need to write hundreds of lines of code every day to test.
+Instead, users interact with the intelligent system, telling the machine what to do and letting it do the hard work.

-- Smart Systems: Because the system is intelligent and people aren’t writing code, they aren’t having to spend all the time reworking the system and taking a large portion of time geared toward maintenance today towards looking for other places to test.
-Moreover, they act in tandem with the rest of IT’s processes, having the context from triggering new builds to know what to maintain.
+- Smart Systems: Because the system is intelligent, people aren’t writing code, spending time reworking the system, or applying maintenance today by looking for other places to test.
+Moreover, they act in tandem with the rest of IT’s processes, having the context from triggering new builds to knowing what to maintain.

-- More Participation: As AI bridges the technical gap required in many jobs, more people will be able to add tremendous value to development teams without needing to have a computer science PhD.
-In the case of autonomous testing, developers, BAs, and product managers alike can be more productive than the best automation engineers on the market today, allowing those great at understanding quality to fully test software, the great automation engineers to focus on developing more critical applications, and teams to let intelligent systems eliminate a critical bottleneck while focusing on the important details without getting lost in the noise.
+- More Participation: As AI bridges the technical gap required in many jobs, more people will add tremendous value to development teams without needing to have a computer science PhD.
+In the case of autonomous testing, developers, BAs, and product managers alike can be more productive than the best automation engineers on the market today.
+Those great at understanding quality can fully test software, great automation engineers can focus on developing more critical applications, and great teams can let intelligent systems eliminate a critical bottleneck and focus their precious time on the critical details without getting lost in the noise.

-As AI powered intelligent systems begin to take hold across the development lifecycle, enterprises will have to evolve to keep up and focus on attracting the right talent to lead the way and transform the skills of their workforce to scale up intelligent systems, focusing on outcomes and not activity.
+As AI-powered intelligent systems begin to take hold across the development life-cycle, enterprises will evolve to keep up and focus on attracting the right talent to lead the way, transforming the skills of their workforce to scale up intelligent systems, focusing on outcomes rather than activity.